nabto/nabto-embedded-sdk/platform_integration_example/doc/np_platform.md

 The low level platform `src/platform/np_platform.h` can then be implemented by using different modules.
 Either modules which already exists or modules which is tailored for the specific platform.
-The initialization of the complete set of modules often happens alsewhere, see `api_adapters.md`.
+The initialization of the complete set of modules often happens alsewhere.